praeclarumjj3/Chatbot-with-Pytorch/README.md

 - `attn_model`              - type of attention model: (dot/general/concat)
 - `device`                  - set the device (cpu or cuda, default: cpu)
 - `hidden-size`             - size of the feature space (default: 500 )
-- `teacher_forcing_ratio`   - probability for using the current target word as the decoder’s next input rather than using the decoder’s guess.
+- `teacher_forcing_ratio`   - probability for using the current target word as the decoder’s next input rather than using the decoder’s guess (default: 1.0)
 - `batch_size`              - batch size (default: 64)
 - `epochs`                  - number of iterations (default: 5000)
 - `lr`                      - learning rate  (default: 0.0001)